spell-music/csound-expression/tutorial/chapters/Intro.md

 It launches the ghci interpreter and loads the needed default modules to the interpreter session.
 See file `scripts/default.ghci` for defaults.

+Also we can add to this command `-interactive-print=Csound.Base.dac`.
+By default interpreter prints values to console, but when we work we sound we would like to listen to result.
+And with this line we can substitute the default `print` function with `dac` which sends the sound to speakers.

 The first sound
 ---------------------------------------------------------